Vamshi-gande/Private_Label_InventorySystem/README.md

 * `POST /api/consensus/run` - Run Regional Consensus Calculation with dynamic threshold

+### Multi-Queue Processing System

+* `POST /api/queue/add` - Add new allocation request to queues
+* `POST /api/queue/process` - Process all queues
+* `GET /api/queue/status` - View current queue status
+* `POST /api/queue/load-demo` - Load mock allocation requests
+* `GET /api/queue/demo` - Run demo processing cycle

 ### Analytics & Dashboard

 * `GET /api/analytics/*` - Analytics endpoints
 * `GET /api/dashboard/*` - Dashboard data

+---

+If you want, I can also provide this as a downloadable `.md` file.
+Would you like me to prepare that for you?